 How are you accredited?

-Dr. David Brendel is an Associate Certified Coach of the International Coach Federation (ICF) and a Master Certified Coach Trainer in the Center for Executive Coaching (CEC).
+Dr. David Brendel is an Professional Certified Coach of the International Coach Federation (ICF) and a Master Certified Coach Trainer in the Center for Executive Coaching (CEC).
 Trained at Harvard Medical School, he has years of experience as a psychiatrist and hospital executive.
 He has published extensively on his approach to executive coaching, including articles in the Harvard Business Review.
 Dr. Brendel is Founder and Director of Leading Minds Executive Coaching, LLC.
 The firm provides a wide range of executive and career coaching services to clients in the Boston area and worldwide.